NiklasPfister/adaXT/docs/user_guide/vis_and_debug.md

-# Visualizations and Analysis Tools
+# Visualizations and analysis tools

 <!-- TODO: Write this section -->